Vivonet/Gravity/README.md

 Calling Gravity an "engine" is a bit of a stretch.
 Auto Layout is still the true engine powering Gravity.
 Gravity just gives you a much simpler way to specify your interface, and Auto Layout takes care of the real work behind the scenes.
 It's really just an interpretive layer that converts a simple XML document into a fully-constructed interface.
 Gravity is the curtain that hides the great and powerful Oz.

 Coming soon.

+##Q&A
+**Q: Isn't a XIB file already XML?
+Why do I need another XML format?**
+**A:** The answer has to do with the intended purpose of the XML and how it is utilized.
+Yes, XIB files are XML-based, but they're XML-based as a *serialization format*, not as a language with a user experience.
+XIB files are not intended to be authored by hand.
+Gravity, on the other hand, is designed from the ground up to be written by hand and is therefore intentionally simple and concise.
+Furthermore, XIB's XML format does absolutely nothing to abstract away the pains of Auto Layout.
+So even if you were to attempt to author a XIB file by hand (seriously though, don't), you'd still be programming with Auto Layout, albeit in a different form.
+Gravity is an abstraction layer built on top of Auto Layout.
+XIB is just Interface Builder serialized to XML.

+**Q: Is there design-time support for Gravity?**
+**A:** Not yet, but this is definitely something I would like to do.
+I am not sure what is possible and what not at this point.
+Please contribute if you have any ideas.

 ##Requirements
 Gravity makes heavy use of the `UIStackView`, so iOS 9 only, I'm afraid!
 This is brand spankin' new stuff!